[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 [Part 2] | Link to Part 1

-He didn’t win through strength.
+We traced Israel’s identity to a midnight wrestling match where Jacob—the deceiver, the schemer—didn’t win through strength.
 He won through clinging.
-God crippled his hip with a single touch, and from that posture of broken dependence, Jacob received what he could never have schemed his way into: a new name.
+God crippled him with a single touch, and from that posture of broken dependence, Jacob received what he could never have schemed his way into: a new name.

 Israel.
 “He who struggles with God.”